rvola/wp-original-media-path/readme.txt

 = How to set my plugin? =
 = The plugin does it work with a real CDN? = Unfortunately not.
 Because WordPress is able to handle the file uploads directly.
-This plug-in is only used to mount a mirror subdomains on Wordpress installation or change the location of file uploads
+This plugin is only used to mount a mirror subdomains on Wordpress installation or change the location of file uploads.

-= I just set the plug-in, but the images are not displayed =
+= I just set the plugin, but the images are not displayed =
-1. Check that the path is correct specify
+1. Check that the path is correct specify.
-2. Check that the file was created on the server with the chmod 777 or 755
+2. Check that the file was created on the server with the chmod 777 or 755.

 = My site is broken =
-* Do not panic!
+1. Do not panic!
-* Refer to the help for configuring media fields.
+2. Refer to the help for configuring media fields.
-* You can always follow the uninstallation procedure if you want to reverse
+3. You can always follow the uninstallation procedure if you want to reverse.

 = I want to make suggestions =
-We're glad you want to help us improve the WP Original Media Path!
+We’re glad you want to help us improve the WP Original Media Path!
-The GIT repository is available here https://github.com/rvola/wp-original-media-path
+The GIT repository is available here [https://github.com/rvola/wp-original-media-path](https://github.com/rvola/wp-original-media-path)

 == Changelog ==